usefhamed/Learn-Git/README.md

 ### C2: First pull request

 1. From GitHub, create a pull request to merge your frog branch into the main branch.
+Make sure you're merging into the main branch of **your** repository, not the Tech Start one.
 2. Complete the pull request.
 3. Does your frog appear on main in the origin repo?
 Does your frog appear on main on your computer?
 4. If the answer to the second question is no, then what should command could you do to change that?